 - If you apply using the Common Application, then you will need to answer the college-specific questions and maybe a supplement essay.

-- When you are ready to apply to college, send me or Ms. Ransom an email with the names of the schools to which you are applying and the application deadlines.
+- When you are ready to apply to college, send the college counseling office an email with the names of the schools to which you are applying and the application deadlines.
 Please make your request at least two weeks before the deadlines.

 - We have your transcripts and recommendations on file and will send those via US mail.